Sourabhhkt/robust-marl-disruptions/docs/new_benchmark.md

 ### Typical edits

-For a new benchmark, you would usually replace:
+For a new benchmark, the replacement is:

 ```python
 from env_shims import Grid2OpParallelEnv